George Hunter Cary: Cariboo investments

-During the 1863 election season, Cary was granted permission to take a three-month vacation to the Cariboo, ostensibly for his mental health.
+During the 1863 election season, Cary was granted permission to take a three-month vacation to the Cariboo in northern British Columbia, ostensibly for his mental health.
 Edward Graham Alston, another Vancouver Island politician, instead stated that Cary had intended the trip as a money-making opportunity from the outset.
 Cary invested in the Cariboo-based Never Sweat Mine Company.
 Visiting the mine himself, he panned gravel and found large quantities of gold.
 Seeing the mine as especially fruitful, he encouraged his friends to invest in the company.
 However, rumours quickly spread that the gravel had been salted by the mine owners, who had placed gold there before Cary's visit.
 The Cariboo Sentinel questioned Cary's optimism, stating that "the best miners are puzzled" at his investments.
 The mine operated with only minor difficulties over the following year, yielding a decent profit.
 However, a heavy freshet flooded the mine and caused a devastating cave-in.
 Despite efforts to maintain his holdings, Cary ultimately lost his stake in the mine and went bankrupt.